Water is just one of the challenges that must be faced to develop green hydrogen at scale.

 Bridging the gap between the water sources’ composition and the feedwater’s required quality was not a simple task.
 Still, upon solving the technical aspects and defining budgets, our resulting water treatment plant’s process met the stringent requirements so that demineralized water could be used as feedstock for the Electrolyzer’s green hydrogen production.

 The customized solution to the study’s water scarcity problem removed a roadblock for this green hydrogen project and, possibly, the efforts toward the Energy Transition in the area.

-Click here for detailed information about how tailor-made water treatment solutions can spell success for green hydrogen projects.
+Discover more detailed information in our new case study about how tailor-made water treatment solutions can spell success for green hydrogen projects.